Easy Mediterranean Recipes

 If you are unfamiliar with some of these ingredients, or your market doesn’t carry some of these items, you can find them on Amazon.
 These are the brands that I actually use.
 Especially the tahini, it is my favorite.
 I go through quite a bit of it.
 It makes a great swap for peanut butter when you’re craving that flavor.

-Low calorie Mediterranean diet recipes are easy to make with a few fresh ingredients.
-Lentil Soup probably doesn’t come to mind when you think of Mediterranean food, but it fits the Mediterranean diet perfectly – it has legumes and tons of fresh vegetables.
+Low calorie Mediterranean recipes are easy to make with a few fresh ingredients.
+Lentil Soup probably doesn’t come to mind when you think of Mediterranean food, but it fits the Mediterranean way of eating perfectly – it has legumes and tons of fresh vegetables.
 This soup clocks in at 360 calories per serving and it will leave you feeling satisfied.

 Honestly, most of the recipes here are good for those trying to shed a few pounds.
 They focus on vegetables, lean proteins and whole grains.
 Eating fish, chicken, lots of vegetables, salads and fresh fruit instead of packaged foods and sugary snacks is the way to go.

-• Dark Chocolate Cake with Red Wine Ganache – dark chocolate is practically a health food in my book and red wine in moderation is allowed on this diet, therefore, this dessert is approved (by me!).
+• Dark Chocolate Cake with Red Wine Ganache – dark chocolate is practically a health food in my book and red wine in moderation is included, therefore, this dessert is approved (by me!).

 If you’ve been around here for more than 5 minutes, you know I have a sweet tooth.
 I’m not giving up cake.
 It’s just not happening.
 So, I will indulge every now and then and when I do, it better be worth it.
 This cake is totally worth the extra calories.